 She is currently engaged in research in several areas:

-a) documenting the prehistoric habitation of Ventura County area as well as the interaction between the interior, coastal and island populations.
+a) documenting both the Chumash (and their ancestors) habitation of Ventura County area, as well as activities post-European colonization.
+As a part of this, I examine the interaction between interior, coastal and island populations.
 This research has two foci: the early Holocene and Pleistocene occupations in Ventura County (linked to her Australian experience), with current fieldwork focused on surveys and excavations at archaeological sites located in the vicinity of CSUCI.

 b) sociocultural interaction and warfare in the Midwestern region of the United States.
 In 2011 she and her colleagues undertook test excavations at the Audrey site in the Lower Illinois River valley.
 This village was occupied for a short period of time ca AD 1050, and may represent a village of colonists from Cahokia, 70 miles to the south.

 c) project examines sandstone bowls and mortars to trace prehistoric exchange networks.
 This project is in collaboration with faculty and students at CSU Northridge.